 Getting in the Zone

 Your daily caloric intake will be around 1,200 if you're a woman, or 1,500 if you're a man.
-The real defining factor of the diet is the macronutrient ratio though.
+The 40-30-30 macronutrient ratio is the real defining factor of the diet.
 The 40-30-30 figure refers to the percentage of each macronutrient you should eat.
-Each meal should contain around 40 percent carbohydrate, 30 percent protein and 30 percent fat.
+Each meal should contain around 40 percent carbohydrates, 30 percent proteins and 30 percent fats.

-Additionally, the 40-30-30 macronutrient ratio with regular meals throughout the day can help stabilize blood sugar levels, according to the University of Maryland Medical Center.
-A 2010 study from the "American Journal of Clinical Nutrition" also found that nutrient deficiencies were far less likely on a Zone-style diet than they were on other popular weight loss diets.
+Additionally, the 40-30-30 macronutrient ratio with regular meals throughout the day has been found to stabilize blood sugar levels, which can keep you performing your best throughout the day.
+A 2010 study from the American Journal of Clinical Nutrition also found that nutrient deficiencies were far less likely on a Zone-style diet than they were on other popular weight loss diets.

 The Zone for a Day

 If you don't mind weighing your food before eating and you enjoy eating a wide variety of foods with little restriction, a 40-30-30 meal plan could be right for you.
 A sample day's breakfast could be a cup of cooked oatmeal with a tablespoon of walnuts, a small handful of blueberries and 1/2 a scoop of protein powder.
 Your lunch might be a small tuna and light-mayo sandwich accompanied by an apple.
 For dinner, you could enjoy a piece of baked cod with a 1/2 cup of black beans and a mixed salad with olive oil.
 Between meals, you can enjoy several snacks, such as a boiled egg and piece of fruit, a small dish of cottage cheese with pineapple and cashews, or 1 ounce of pre-cooked meat with vegetable sticks and hummus.